oneskill/marv1MapEditor/README.md

 # marv1MapEditor

-WebApplication build in Javascript
+WebApplication build in Javascript.

 Create a map of tiles and drag tiles on the tilemap.
 Export the tile map.

-Game Tool implementation.
+I make this project for my class of Game Tool implementation.